ASTR 1210 (O'Connell) Study Guide

 - The distances to viewable parts of the "early universe"

-(over several billions years ago) are so large that only very bright
+(over several billion years ago) are so large that only very bright

 objects can be detected, even by our largest telescopes.
 So, we can